AlijeeWrites/best-ai-tools-for-side-hustle-2026/README.md

 - **Free tier:** Works for casual brainstorming.
 - **Claude Pro:** $17/month — essential if you are producing professional client work daily.

-&gt; **Pro-tip:** Heavy power-users running automated sub-agents can also access it via API pay-per-token pricing.
+**Pro-tip:** Heavy power-users running automated sub-agents can also access it via API pay-per-token pricing.

 ### 2. ChatGPT (OpenAI) — Best for Ideation and Rapid Drafting

-ChatGPT remains one of the best AI productivity tools in 2026, especially for people just starting out.
+[ChatGPT](https://chatgpt.com) remains one of the best AI productivity tools in 2026, especially for people just starting out.
 It remains one of the most accessible and versatile AI tools for beginners because of its raw speed.

 You can generate ten product descriptions, five email subject lines, or three different blog angles in under two minutes.